 Knowing winning moves and strategies is one thing; applying them to an actual game is another.

-Online poker platforms are excellent avenues to test your skills.
+Online poker gaming is an excellent avenue to test your skills.
 You’ll also have the ability to assess the areas you need to improve on and the improvements that happened on a specific table.
 You can choose to play without risking a single cent in freerolls.
-On the other hand, low-stakes poker tables would also be an ideal training ground if you want to test the waters.
+On the other hand, low-stakes poker cash game tables would also be an ideal training ground if you want to test the waters.